chenans2/spotify-lyrics-app/README.md

 - search song + artist
 - search songs only (not top 50 lists)
-- remove login button if already logged in, show message to log in again after timeout
+- show message to log in again after timeout